nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/setting_up_hardware.rst

 .. note::
    Refer to the `Amazon Sidewalk gateways`_ for the complete list of available devices.

-For the exact instructions, refer to the `Setting up a Sidewalk gateway`_ documentation.
+See the official Amazon Sidewalk documentation on `Setting up a Sidewalk gateway`_.

 .. note::
    If you have multiple Echo devices registered under a single Amazon account, only one of those devices will be able to operate as an FSK gateway even if other devices have the same capability.